 UN Office of the High Commissioner for Human Rights

-These Web site links are provided for informational purposes only.
-The National Whistleblowers Center does not endorse any of the Web sites and does not guarantee the accuracy of their content.
-Furthermore, the NWC has not undertaken an independent evaluation of the laws referenced directly or indirectly by the Web sites linked on this page.
+These website links are provided for informational purposes only.
+The National Whistleblowers Center does not endorse any of the websites and does not guarantee the accuracy of their content.
+Furthermore, the NWC has not undertaken an independent evaluation of the laws referenced directly or indirectly by the websites linked on this page.
 Before filing a claim, it is highly recommended that you contact an attorney.
-If your claim concerns an American company, the Whistleblower Legal Assistance Program may be able to help you.
+If your claim concerns one of the issues noted above, the Whistleblower Legal Assistance Program may be able to help you.